fluxTH/FaceFilterWebApp/README.md

 Development server with live reload will run on http://127.0.0.1:5050/

-# Production Server
+## Production Server
 ```bash
 docker-compose up -d
 ```

-Production server will run on http://0.0.0.0:80/
+Production server will run on http://0.0.0.0/ and https://0.0.0.0/.

+The current setup is to use a domain through CloudFlare, edit `nginx/conf/comengess.conf` to change target domain.

+NOTE: The SSL certificate and keyfile in `nginx/certs` is a CloudFlare Client Certificate, nothing is leaked here :)